DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-11-27-maps-for-providers-with-many-partners.md

 - not all schools for next year are known
 - this year’s schools give the best illustration but must be caveated
-- these schools can’t be broken down by subject, only by phase
+- these schools cannot be broken down by subject, only by phase
-- providers don’t want to give the impression that people can apply to specific schools
+- providers do not want to give the impression that people can apply to specific schools

 > “We have to be careful that someone doesn’t apply to us because they want to work at a specific school … they can only apply to \[us\]” ([video](https://lookback.io/watch/j7XGfjfS8Bh4WrSzz?t=48m2.26s))

 Breaking down schools by subject, if possible, can be misleading.
-For one provider they had 2 biology locations which just happened to be in Walthamstow, someone seeing that and looking from elsewhere might think that’s the only place they could be, which isn’t right.
+For one provider they had 2 biology locations which just happened to be in Walthamstow, someone seeing that and looking from elsewhere might think that’s the only place they could be, which is not right.

 > “Just doing it by subject is misleading” ([video](https://lookback.io/watch/j7XGfjfS8Bh4WrSzz?t=1h17m12.81s))